Qarola/Qarola/README.md

 ##
-Made with heart and JavaScript.
+Made with ❤️ and JavaScript.